 We've developed our cybersecurity policy and management degree in conjunction with top employers to be relevant to your career growth.
 Industry experts consult on emerging topics, our faculty lend their extensive field experience, and an advisory board of senior executives ensures that you'll train for the highest level of information assurance.

-Courses include ethics in information technology, security policy analysis, network security, practical applications in cybersecurity management, and emerging technologies.
+Courses include ethics in information technology, security policy analysis, network security, practical applications in cybersecurity management, and emerging technologies, taught by senior staff, managers, and executives in the cybersecurity field, so you'll benefit from their firsthand knowledge and experience.

 What You'll Learn